 - is designed with health and safety in mind

-- grey skirt, pinafore dress, formal shorts or trousers or blue and white checked dress
+• grey skirt, pinafore dress, formal grey shorts or grey trousers or blue and white checked dress

 - navy blue shorts